 NCI celebrated their first National Coastwatch Day on 14th September 2019 which coincided with the NCI 25th Anniversary.
-The exhibition trailer was at the Southampton Boat Show on the day and many stations special events activities over the weekend to celebrate the first quarter century of the charity.
+The exhibition trailer was at the Southampton Boat Show on the day and many stations held special events and activities over the weekend to celebrate the first quarter century of the charity.